zooniverse/front-end-monorepo/packages/lib-panoptes-js/src/docs/index.md

 ## Base helpers

-A base set of HTTP request functions are available from the panoptes.js file that sets a standard set of headers and builds the request URL for you.
+A base set of HTTP request functions are available from the `panoptes.js` file that set a standard set of headers and build the request URL for you.
 All of the request functions are preset with the following request headers:

 - `Content-Type: application/json`
 - `Accept: application/vnd.api+json; version=1`